The Comprehensive Regulatory Framework Around IRAs

 - Investment advisers are regulated and subject to fiduciary obligations to clients either under the Investment Advisers Act of 1940 or state adviser laws or both.
 These standards, meant to prevent advisers from overreaching or taking advantage of a client, require them to act in the client’s best interest.
 The Advisers Act also imposes obligations on advisers relating to fees and advertising.

 - Brokers are subject to rules of fair practice and advertising under the jurisdiction of the Financial Industry Regulatory Authority.
 Securities recommendations of brokers must be suitable and appropriate for the customers, and brokers must disclose conflicts of interest on a transactional basis.

 Regulators in Washington continue to examine ways to protect retirement savers.
 One notable effort concerns the application of fiduciary duties.
 Last fall, the Department of Labor proposed a major rewrite of the definition of fiduciary under the Employee Retirement Income Security Act (ERISA).
 Separately, the SEC is contemplating the results of a Dodd-Frank Act–mandated study on the standard of care for broker-dealers providing investment advice to retail customers.
 In that study, SEC staff recommended a universal fiduciary duty be applied to broker-dealers and investment advisers.
 ICI has commented on both the DOL fiduciary proposal and the SEC’s standard of care study.

 For more on IRAs and their regulation, we suggest the following links:

-- Video and Presentations from ICI’s 2011 IRA Research and Policy Summit
+- Highlights from ICI’s 2011 IRA Research and Policy Summit

 - ICI Testimony for Department of Labor Hearing on Fiduciary Definition Proposal